cleanappio/cleanapp-mobile/README.md

 #### Install and test the release version on the device
 1. Make sure the developer mode on the devise is enabled, https://developer.android.com/studio/debug/dev-options?authuser=3
-1. Uninstall any existing CleanApp applicationon teh device
+1. Uninstall any existing CleanApp application on the device
 1. Connect the device to your computer by USB
 1.  build the APK
     ```